 A password is a group of characters that you choose to secure your computer information.
-Several types of passwords can be set, depending on how you want to control access to your information.
-Passwords can be set in Windows or in Computer Setup, which is preinstalled on the computer.
+You can set several types of passwords, depending on how you want to control access to your information.
+You can set passwords in Windows or in Computer Setup, which is preinstalled on the computer.

-- BIOS administrator, power-on, and DriveLock passwords are set in Computer Setup and are managed by the system BIOS. - Windows passwords are set only in the Windows operating system. - If you forget both the DriveLock user password and the DriveLock master password set in Computer Setup, the hard drive that is protected by the passwords is permanently locked and can no longer be used.
+- BIOS administrator, power-on, and DriveLock passwords are set in Computer Setup and are managed by the system BIOS. - Windows passwords are set only in the Windows operating system. - If you forget both the DriveLock user password and the DriveLock master password set in Computer Setup, the hard drive that is protected by the passwords is permanently locked and can no longer be used